 The Organization maintains cash and cash equivalent accounts at various financial institutions which may at times exceed federally insured amounts and which may also exceed consolidated statements of financial position amounts due to outstanding checks.
-Cash in excess of federally insured limits totaled \$1,769,332 and \$3,497,630 as of June 30, 2023 and 2022, respectively.
+Cash in excess of federally insured limits totaled \$1,642,586 and \$1,769,332 as of June 30, 2024 and 2023, respectively.
 The Organization has not experienced any losses on such accounts and believes it is not exposed to any significant credit risks on cash.

-As of years ended June 30, 2023 and 2022, receivables from two service contracts represented 99% and 96%, respectively, of the Organization's total accounts receivable.
+As of years ended June 30, 2024 and 2023, receivables from two service contracts represented 99% and 99%, respectively, of the Organization's total accounts receivable.

-Unconditional promises to give from two donors represented approximately 53% of the balance outstanding at June 30, 2023, and three donors represented approximately 38% of the balance outstanding at June 30, 2022.
+Unconditional promises to give from one donor represented approximately 18% of the balance outstanding at June 30, 2024, and two donors represented approximately 53% of the balance outstanding at June 30, 2023.